beriberikix/golioth-docs/docs/cloud/2-output-streams/3-azure-event-hub/1-overview.md

 ## Azure Event Hub

 Azure Event Hub is a fully managed, real-time data ingestion service that can be used to consume Golioth events in a simple, trusted, and scalable way.
-Ingest data in multiple ways inside Azure with support for popular protocols, including AMQP, HTTPS, and Apache Kafka.
-Also, you can consume Azure Event Hub in a serverless manner using Azure Functions.
+You can ingest data in multiple ways inside Azure with support for popular protocols, including AMQP, HTTPS, and Apache Kafka.
+You can also consume Azure Event Hub in a serverless manner using Azure Functions.

 ### Azure Event Hub Specific Attributes